 Ellora Caves

-Ellora Caves, Chh.
-Sambhajinagar (Aurangabad)
+Ellora Caves, Verul

-About the Monument
+About

 The Ellora Caves are a UNESCO World Heritage Site built between the 6th and 11th century C.E.
 They are among the world’s finest examples of rock cut architecture, carved into the basaltic rock of the Deccan.
 Out of more than one hundred caves, thirty four are regularly visited.